Henry Northey Hooper

-Henry Northey Hooper (1799 – 1865) was a preeminent 19th-century American manufacturer and merchant of decorative lighting, Civil War artillery, and bells and chimes.
+Henry Northey Hooper (1799 – 1865) was a 19th-century American manufacturer and merchant of decorative lighting, Civil War artillery, and bells and chimes.
 He was a Boston politician and foundry owner and in his firm he cast the first life-size bronze statue in the United States.

 Biography

 Born in Manchester, Massachusetts to Captain William and Sally Northey Hooper, he descended from a line of Northey silversmiths of Salem, Gloucester, and Manchester, MA, and the Hooper family of shipmasters.
 Hooper initially produced nautical equipment, in which field he was educated and worked until 1825.

 He was an apprentice of Paul Revere in the latter’s Boston foundry.
 He later purchased the foundry and established Henry N. Hooper & Co. to produce lamps and lighting fixtures, bells, and by 1862, artillery for the Union Army.